Bring Medieval Manuscripts into Your Classroom: Talks & Hands-On Workshops with Giovanni Scorcioni

 May 9, 2026

-Laboratories of the Senses: Medieval Manuscript Facsimiles From Production to Pedagogy invites participants to consider the role of high-quality manuscript facsimiles as bridges between medieval book culture and contemporary teaching.
-Organized by William North and featuring a presentation by Giovanni Scorcioni, the workshop will highlight how these objects can enrich undergraduate learning by making the materiality, artistry, and intellectual life of medieval manuscripts more accessible in the classroom.
+Laboratories of the Senses: Medieval Manuscript Facsimiles From Production to Pedagogy invited participants to consider the role of high-quality manuscript facsimiles as bridges between medieval book culture and contemporary teaching.
+Organized by William North and featuring a presentation by Giovanni Scorcioni, the workshop highlighted how these objects can enrich undergraduate learning by making the materiality, artistry, and intellectual life of medieval manuscripts more accessible in the classroom.

 University of Michigan Library – Talk